manor-house-2096

 By Joseph Marovitch

-If you are buying a property for the first time, it can be an overwhelming endeavor.
+If you are buying a property for the first time, it can be an overwhelming endeavour.
 There are questions such as, Where do I start?
 Where do I look?
 Should I use a broker or do this alone?
 How do I arrange financing?
 What if the house has problems?
 Am I paying a fair price?
-Will I get my money back when I sell, and the list goes on and on.
+Will I get my money back when I sell?
+And the list goes on and on.

-To provide a better understanding of the real estate process and all that is entailed, we will provide a series of articles that include topics such as the purchase process, the selling process, the pre-approval process, inspection, financing, cash or mortgage, marketing process, income property, buying with or without warranty, purchasing a second home and other issues.
+To provide a better understanding of the real estate process and all that is entailed, I will provide a series of articles including topics such as the purchase process, the selling process, the pre-approval process, inspection, financing, cash or mortgage, marketing process, income property, buying with or without warranty, purchasing a second home and other issues.
 You can also contact me anytime for questions about topics presented or any other real estate issues.

 In this article, the first topic addressed is searching for a property with a broker.
 You can search online or through ads in the local newspapers, however, this is a time-consuming process and much effort can be wasted.
 An experienced broker does not cost you and can narrow your search to specific criteria such as location, number of bedrooms and bathrooms, style, and price range.